debarpan-coder/ASDC4W/README.md

 # ASDC4W

 >## About this project
-> **ASDC4W** stand for **Auto Self Drive Car 4 power Wheel** is a concept in which the car has the artificial intelligence ability to go from source to destination by its own.
+> **ASDC4W** stand for **Advance Self Drive Car 4 powered Wheel** is a concept in which the car has the AI ability to travel between source and destination by its own.
+> This is a Prototype Model